-The nine-credit Sustainable Agriculture Graduate Certificate provides "graduate-level expertise at research and improving sustainable agriculture."
+The nine-credit Sustainable Agriculture Graduate Certificate provides "post-baccalaureate students with an interdisciplinary understanding of practices and current issues in sustainable agriculture...."
 Elective hands-on internship or practicum.